By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 - Wyndham Rewards Visa – Hotel rewards credit card has no annual fee and no fees on foreign transactions.
-We are also fans of Wyndham’s loyalty program, which gives you a free night at any Wyndham hotel for every 15,000 points, without a lot of fine print or exclusions.
+Earn points in the Wyndham loyalty program with each purchase.
 (Note that there is also a version of this card with an annual fee and greater rewards; be careful if you don’t want the annual fee.)
 Issued by Barclaycard.

 - Amazon Visa – Good rewards card for Amazon fans, which seems to be most people these days.
 Get a 3% rebate on Amazon purchases (or 5% if you’re an Amazon Prime customer), 2% on purchases at restaurants, gas stations, and drug stores, and 1% back on all other purchases.
 And no fees on those foreign transactions.
 Issued by Chase.

 - Hilton Honors American Express Card – No-annual-fee Hilton Hotels credit card has no foreign transaction fees and plenty of Hilton point-earning opportunities.